Your First 12 Weeks After Stoma Surgery

 Understanding Your Feelings

-Living with an ostomy will take some adjustment.
+Living with a stoma will take some adjustment.
 In the first few weeks following surgery, you may find yourself feeling confused, angry, sad or frustrated.Read more